A Wiccan of 25 years, Sage likes to put her background as a writer and teacher to use by helping people learn about this NeoPagan path.

 Hellenism and Wicca: A Perfect Fit

-Another advantage of Hellenism in Wicca is that—unlike the very fragmented traditions of the Northern European tribal cultures that have largely been lost to us—a great deal of beliefs and practices remain intact.
+Another advantage of Hellenism in Wicca is that—unlike the very fragmented traditions of the Northern European tribal cultures that have largely been lost to us—many beliefs and practices remain intact.
 Sure, some things have been lost to us—the Eleusinian mysteries, for example.
 But there’s probably no Pagan religion that provides us with a greater collection of artifacts and writings from which we can draw.

 Despite the fact that Wiccans liberally use Celtic knot designs and Celtic names for some Sabbats, in a lot of ways Hellenism fits even more neatly within the Wiccan framework.
-For example, the Classical Elements as we know them-- Earth, Air, Fire, Water and Aether (spirit) -- came to us via the Greeks.
-There is a widespread mistaken idea that the Elements were found in Celtic religions-- some people even go as far as to say the Celtic cross symbolized the 4 Elements-- but this is simply not true.
-Some Celts believed in the three realms-- earth, sky and sea-- and fire was an altogether different thing.
-It wasn't until as late as the 19th century that the 4 Elements, which had been popularized in Ceremonial Magic, were thought mistakenly to come from the Celts.
+For example, the Classical Elements as we know them—Earth, Air, Fire, Water, and Aether (spirit)—came to us via the Greeks.
+There is a widespread mistaken idea that the Elements were found in Celtic religions—some people even go as far as to say the Celtic cross symbolized the 4 Elements—but this is simply not true.
+Some Celts believed in the three realms—earth, sky, and sea—and fire was an altogether different thing.
+It wasn't until as late as the 19th century that the four Elements, which had been popularized in Ceremonial Magic, were thought mistakenly to come from the Celts.

 The Greek myths can fit into the Wheel of the Year liturgy and symbolism quite nicely.
 The cycles of the seasons are mirrored in the story of Demeter and Persephone and the rise and fall of Dionysus; we can hear the whispers of Hades and Hecate in the Harvest season, and the Pan pipes on the wind in the budding spring.
 If you live in a warmer climate as I do, it’s particularly beneficial to adapt your Wheel of the Year to the Greek festivals, because our agricultural cycle is different than those of Northern Europeans.